Russia vetoes UN demand that Russia stop attacking Ukraine

 It would have deplored Russia’s Feb.
 21 decision declaring areas of Ukraine’s Donetsk and Luhansk regions independent and would have ordered Russia to “immediately and unconditionally reverse the decision.”
 And it would have reaffirmed the council’s commitment “to the sovereignty, independence, unity, and territorial integrity of Ukraine within its internationally recognized borders.

-In a show of support before the meeting, representatives of the 27 nations belonging to the European Union stood outside the Security Council chamber behind Ukraine’s blue and yellow flag with Ukraine’s U.N.
-Ambassador Sergiy Kyslytsya.
+In a show of support before the meeting, representatives of the 27 nations belonging to the European Union stood outside the Security Council chamber behind Ukraine’s blue and yellow flag with Ukraine’s Kyslytsya.

 The Security Council resolution would have been legally binding.
 General Assembly resolutions aren’t legally binding but serve as a reflection of world opinion.